9 min read

 • Battery electric vehicles

-Each vehicle type has its own list of pros and cons that you should consider before purchasing an electric vehicle.
+Each vehicle type has its own list of pros and cons to consider before purchasing an electric vehicle.

 Hybrid electric vehicles (HEVs)

-As the name suggests, hybrid electric vehicles are not fully electric but don’t rely on fossil fuels.
+As the name suggests, hybrid electric vehicles are not fully electric, and you don’t have to plug them in to charge.
 They operate using both an internal combustion engine and a battery-powered motor.
 Hybrid vehicles are still a great option for people who want some of the fuel-saving benefits of an electric vehicle and the convenience of a petrol engine.

 With a hybrid, the petrol engine still does most of the work the battery provides assistance in low load conditions.
-A hybrid generally uses half as much petrol as an equivalent ICE vehicle.
+A hybrid generally uses half as much petrol as an equivalent internal combustion vehicle.

 Pros:

-• Two power sources (battery and petrol) means you will save money on monthly operating costs.
+• Two power sources (battery and petrol) mean you will save money on monthly operating costs.

 • Hybrids have been around for a long time and are very reliable and durable.